foodcoopshop/foodcoopshop/.github/ISSUE_TEMPLATE.md

 Before you open an issue, please check if a similar issue already exists or has been closed before.

 Du kannst dem Projekt zu mehr Sichtbarkeit verhelfen, in dem du ihm einen Stern ⭐ gibst.
 Danke!
-You help making the project more visible by starring ⭐ it.
+You can help making this open source project more visible on GitHub by starring ⭐ it.
 Thank you!